-Appendix to Broadcasting Decision CRTC 2023-112 Terms, conditions of licence and expectations for the English-language commercial radio programming undertakings for which the broadcasting licences have been renewed in this decision Terms The licence will expire 31 August 2030.
+Appendix to Broadcasting Decision CRTC 2023-154

+Terms, conditions of licence and expectations for the commercial radio programming undertakings for which the broadcasting licences have been renewed in this decision

+Terms

+The licence will expire 31 August 2030.

-Conditions of licence applicable to all stations 1.
-The licensee shall adhere to the conditions of licence set out in Revised conditions of licence for commercial AM and FM radio stations, Broadcasting Regulatory Policy CRTC 2022-334, 7 December 2022, as well as to the conditions set out in the broadcasting licence for the undertaking.
-Additional condition of licence applicable to CKEA-FM Edmonton, CKEX-FM Red Deer and CKIK-FM Red Deer, Alberta - 2.
-The licensee shall, as an exception to the percentage of Canadian musical selections set out in subsections 2.2(8) and 2.2(9) of the Radio Regulations, 1986 (the Regulations), in any broadcast week: - devote, in that broadcast week, a minimum of 40% of its musical selections from content category 2 (Popular Music) to Canadian selections broadcast in their entirety; and - devote, between 6:00 a.m. and 6:00 p.m., in the period from Monday to Friday of the same broadcast week, a minimum of 40% of its musical selections from content category 2 (Popular Music) to Canadian selections broadcast in their entirety.
+Conditions of licence applicable to all stations

+1. The licensee shall adhere to the conditions of licence set out in Revised conditions of licence for commercial AM and FM radio stations, Broadcasting Regulatory Policy CRTC 2022-334, 7 December 2022, as well as to the conditions set out in the broadcasting licence for the undertaking.

+Additional condition of licence applicable to CKKO-FM Kelowna, British Columbia

+- 2. The licensee shall, as an exception to the percentage of Canadian musical selections set out in subsections 2.2(8) and 2.2(9) of the Radio Regulations, 1986 (the Regulations), in any broadcast week: - devote, in that broadcast week, a minimum of 40% of its musical selections from content category 2 (Popular music) to Canadian selections broadcast in their entirety; and - devote, between 6:00 a.m. and 6:00 p.m., in the period from Monday to Friday of the same broadcast week, a minimum of 40% of its musical selections from content category 2 to Canadian selections broadcast in their entirety.

 For the purposes of this condition, the terms "broadcast week," "Canadian selection," "content category" and "musical selection" shall have the same meanings as those set out in the Regulations.

+Expectations applicable to all stations

+Cultural diversity

-Additional condition of licence applicable to CKEA-FM Edmonton, Alberta 3.
-The licensee shall devote at least 15% of all musical selections broadcast each broadcast week to selections drawn from content category 3 (Special Interest Music).
-For the purposes of this condition, the terms "broadcast week," "content category" and "musical selection" shall have the same meanings as those set out in the Radio Regulations, 1986.
-Expectations Cultural diversity The Commission expects the licensee to reflect the cultural diversity of Canada in its programming and employment practices.
-Canadian emerging artists Consistent with the Commission's determination set out in Revised Commercial Radio Policy, Broadcasting Regulatory Policy CRTC 2022-332, 7 December 2022 (Broadcasting Regulatory Policy 2022-332), the Commission expects the licensee to devote, in each broadcast week, at least 5% of the station's musical selections to selections from Canadian emerging artists broadcast in their entirety.
-The licensee should report annually on how it has met this expectation, including the percentage of selections from Canadian emerging artists whose music has been aired.
+The Commission expects the licensee to reflect the cultural diversity of Canada in its programming and employment practices.

+Canadian emerging artists

+Consistent with the Commission's determination set out in Revised Commercial Radio Policy, Broadcasting Regulatory Policy CRTC 2022-332, 7 December 2022 (Broadcasting Regulatory Policy 2022-332), the Commission expects the licensee to devote, in each broadcast week, at least 5% of the station's musical selections to selections from Canadian emerging artists broadcast in their entirety.
+The licensee should report annually on how it has met this expectation, including the percentage of selections from Canadian emerging artists out of the total number of musical selections that were aired, and the number of distinct artists whose music has been aired.
 The licensee should also be able to provide, upon request, information such as a list of all titles, artists, and International Standard Recording Code (ISRC) numbers.

 For the purposes of the above paragraph, the definition of "Canadian emerging artist" is the same as that set out in paragraph 346 of Broadcasting Regulatory Policy 2022-332.

-Indigenous musical selections Consistent with the Commission's determination set out in Revised Commercial Radio Policy, Broadcasting Regulatory Policy CRTC 2022-332, 7 December 2022 (Broadcasting Regulatory Policy 2022-332), the Commission expects the licensee to include Indigenous musical selections on the station's playlist.
+Indigenous musical selections

+Consistent with the Commission's determination set out in Revised Commercial Radio Policy, Broadcasting Regulatory Policy CRTC 2022-332, 7 December 2022 (Broadcasting Regulatory Policy 2022-332), the Commission expects the licensee to include Indigenous musical selections on the station's playlist.
 The licensee should report annually on the amount of Indigenous content aired on the station throughout the broadcast year (i.e., from 1 September to 31 August), including the percentage of Indigenous musical selections out of the total number of musical selections that were aired, and the number of distinct artists whose music has been aired.
 The licensee should also be able to provide, upon request, information such as a list of all titles, artists, and International Standard Recording Code (ISRC) numbers.

 For the purposes of the above paragraph, the licensee may use the provisional definition of "Indigenous-Canadian musical selection" set out in paragraph 441 of Broadcasting Regulatory Policy 2022-332 to determine whether a musical selection can be considered an Indigenous musical selection.